ph-piment/scraping-sandbox/python/playwright_stock_scraper/README.md

-# 📈 Minkabu Timeline Scraper
+# 📈 Playwright Stock Scraper

 An elegant, asynchronous scraper for historical stock data from [Minkabu](https://minkabu.jp/), built with [Playwright for Python](https://playwright.dev/python/).